 The establishment of strong internal controls for disbursement of cash and its equivalent is necessary to prevent mishandling of funds and to safeguard against loss.
-Strong internal controls are also designed to protect employees from inappropriate charges of mishandling funds by defining his/her responsibilities in the cash handling process.
-Included in the definition of cash and cash equivalents are the following: currency, coins, money orders, personal checks, gift certificates, gift cards, phone cards, parking passes, etc.
+Strong internal controls are also designed to protect employees and students from inappropriate charges of mishandling funds by defining his/her responsibilities in the cash handling process.
+Included in the definition of cash and cash equivalents are the following: cash, checks, gift cards or other items of monetary value.

 Research Subject Compensation Policy & Procedures

 The University of Iowa balances a responsibility to maintain various levels of confidentiality for information about human research subjects with the record keeping requirements of the State of Iowa, grantor agencies and the Internal Revenue Service.

 Payments to subjects in research studies will be recorded as a form of compensation.
 Payments include, but are not limited to: checks, cash, gift cards, or any other items of value.